Riding the Elevator

 The most important book I’ve ever read.
 Period.

 Instead of jumping right into our prepared speech, taking for granted that every potential client we meet can’t wait to use our services, why not take a different approach?
-What if we tried to understand who they are and what their needs are before we go in for the kill?
+Why not try to understand what their needs are before we go in for the kill?

 helping someone become a better small business home inspector

-Most people appreciate it when we try to offer them help without trying to make an elevator pitch.
-Think about it; every one of us is getting hustled every minute of every day.
-Online, in social media, on billboards, in print, on television, the radio and at the movie theater, 24/7.
-We’re always being bombarded with someone’s (or something’s) elevator pitch.
+Most people appreciate it when we try to engage them in conversation instead of jumping right into our elevator pitch.
+Think about it.
+We’re all getting getting hustled every minute of the day.
+Online, in social media, on billboards, in print, on television, the radio, and at the movie theater, 24/7.

 People will forget what you said, people will forget what you did, but people will never forget how you made them feel.